 A bi-directional pin is usually used for data (DIO) to be transmitted and data received.
-DCLK providing the data timing should
+DCLK providing the data timing should be connected to a microcontroller input.

 As an option, the data output in receive mode can be made available on a separate pin.
-See Section 5.6 for further details.
+See Section 5.6 further details.